 A number of other agents have shown some encouraging immunomodulatory effects and have been studied in humans.
-These agents are under investigation for possible future use in MS and include the following experimental treatments:
+These agents are under investigation for possible future use in MS and include the following:

 Secukinumab (AIN457) is a humanized monoclonal antibody to IL-17.
-A preliminary study73 administered AIN457 to a very small number of patients with psoriasis, rheumatoid arthritis, and uveitis with variable results.
-A proof-of-concept trial in RRMS74 enrolled 73 patients and showed a reduction in gadolinium-enhancing MRI lesions compared with placebo.75 A larger, Phase II trial has been planned to enroll approximately 380 patients with relapsing MS; the design was presented at ECTRIMS in Fall 2013.
+A preliminary study87 administered AIN457 to a very small number of patients with psoriasis, rheumatoid arthritis, and uveitis with variable results.
+A proof-of-concept trial in RRMS88 enrolled 73 patients and showed a reduction in gadoliniumenhancing MRI lesions compared with placebo.89 A larger, Phase II trial has been planned to enroll approximately 380 patients with relapsing MS; the design of the study was presented at ECTRIMS in Fall 2013.

 RTL1000 is a protein that inhibits the activation of myelin-reactive T cells, preventing the release of inflammatory cytokines and causing the release of anti-inflammatory cytokines.
 This molecule is related to the pathways studied transdermally (through the skin), as discussed earlier with peptides.
-A preliminary safety/tolerability dose-finding study of RTL1000 was reported in 2012.76
+A preliminary safety/tolerability dose-finding study of RTL1000 was reported in 2012.90

-SB-683699 (firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain via a similar mechanism to Tysabri.
-It had positive results in a placebo-controlled Phase II trial77 using gadolinium-enhancing lesions as the primary outcome.
+SB-683699 (firategrast) is an oral agent thought to reduce the number of active white blood cells entering the brain.
+It works via a similar mechanism to Tysabri.
+It had positive results in a placebo-controlled Phase II trial91 using gadolinium-enhancing lesions as the primary outcome.